vishrut-tewatia/vishrut-tewatia/README.md

 # 💫 About Me:
-Currently working as a software engineer at Paytm.
-I am involved in iOS frontend development for the Payments Gateway page.
+Currently working as a Sr. software engineer at Paytm.
+I am involved in iOS frontend development for the International team.
+I previously worked in the Payments Gateway page.
 Looking to contribute in open source for the same.
-Moreover, I am trying to upskill my knowledge of full-stack development as well. <br>
+Moreover, I am trying to upskill my knowledge of other tech stack as well. <br>

 ## 🌐 Socials: